G1.1 Ethical Practice

 11. Shall not disclose information that may infringe upon another’s right to privacy;

-12. Shall not use confidential information for any personal gain nor in a manner which may be detrimental to the welfare of the citizens of the commonwealth;
+12. Shall not use confidential information for any personal gain nor in a manner that may be detrimental to the welfare of the citizens of the commonwealth;

 1. Treat all parties to the case with respect, honesty, fairness, and cooperation;